 Standards of academic freedom and tenure built up by the AAUP over 80 years represent a body of persuasive professional opinion with high levels of organizational endorsement.

-The AAUP seeks to strengthen faculty governance, to provide fair procedures for resolving grievances, to promote the economic well-being of the faculty, and to advance the interests of higher education.
+The AAUP seeks to strengthen faculty governance, provide fair procedures for resolving grievances, promote the economic well-being of the faculty, and advance the interests of higher education.

 Please join us.